thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 ## Nine Principles

 An effective IT delivery builds on nine principles.
-Not understanding these jeopardises any chances to obtain quality and efficient delivery.
+Not understanding these compromises the ability to obtain quality and efficient delivery.

 ### Accountable as a Team for the Delivery Process